-- Tiny white eggs
+- Tiny white eggs.

-- Blood smears and stains
+- Blood smears and stains.

-- Leftover bodies and shells
+- Leftover bodies and shells.

-- Other signs of bed bug activity
+- Other signs of bed bug activity.

 Where Do Bed Bug Like To Hide In Mattresses

 The most common place to find bed bugs is in mattresses.
-Mattresses are the favorite hiding places for bed bugs- it’s close to a number of different hosts, it’s warm, and there’s lots of hiding places.
+Mattresses are the favorite hiding places for bed bugs- it’s close to a number of different hosts, it’s warm, and there are lots of hiding places.
 The fold, cervices, and creases of your mattress offer great breeding grounds for a bed bug.